2021 Buffalo mayoral election: General election

 Governor Kathy Hochul declined to endorse a candidate in the race, despite Walton winning the Democratic nomination.
-On October 18, Jay Jacobs, Chair of the New York State Democratic Committee and close ally of former Governor Cuomo, restated his own refusal to endorse.
+On October 18, Jay Jacobs, Chair of the New York State Democratic Committee, restated his own refusal to endorse.
 He said that it is not a requirement for him to endorse every Democratic nominee.
 In a comparison that quickly drew controversy and condemnation, he used the example of not endorsing white supremacist former Grand Wizard of the Ku Klux Klan David Duke if he won the Democratic nomination for mayor of Rochester to explain his refusal to endorse Walton, who is African-American.
 Many prominent Democratic leaders in New York called for Jacobs to resign following his remarks, including Congresswoman Alexandria Ocasio-Cortez, State Senator Alessandra Biaggi, and Congressman Jamaal Bowman.